jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 To get the access token, first create an `assertion` JWT token and encode it in `base64`.

 :::info
 The assertion is required to request the access token.
-It has to be placed in the obtain access token request.
+It has to be placed in the obtain bearer token request, see [Obtain Bearer Token](#obtain-bearer-token).
 :::

 The assertion payload contains the following fields: